PaddlePaddle/FastDeploy/docs/best_practices/ERNIE-4.5-21B-A3B-Paddle.md

 Notes:
 1. MTP currently does not support simultaneous use with Prefix Caching, Chunked Prefill, and CUDAGraph.
 2. MTP currently does not support service management global blocks, i.e. `export ENABLE_V1_KVCACHE_SCHEDULER=1`
+3. MTP currently does not support rejection sampling, i.e. do not run with `export FD_SAMPLING_CLASS=rejection`

 #### 2.2.5 CUDAGraph
 **Idea:**